steveakl/python-getch-with-signal/README.md

 # python-getch-with-signal
-get single key without pressing enter key
+Goal: get single key without pressing enter key, then map the key to something else

 python getch library can get single char without enter key pressed.
 But for home/pg up/left etc., it's hard to use.